Terry Tu, ASES Site Supervisor firstname.lastname@example.org

 The Check-In System

 ASES Program - As I’m sure you realize our program is very full.
 In fact, registration for ASES exploded this year, exceeding everyone’s expectations.
 As a result, we have not been able to provide services to everyone who is interested in our program.
 In order to meet the education code of the grant that funds ASES we must adhere to the principles of this grant which stipulates that priority must be given to students who stay the full duration of time in ASES; this means five days/week until 6:00 PM.
-Furthermore, if a child checks out before 4:15 their attendance does not count.
-Please keep in mind that attendance is monitored closely via computer scanning, and students who fail to meet the four day minimum will be dropped.
+Please keep in mind that attendance is monitored closely via computer scanning, and students who fail to meet the 90% minimum will be dropped.
 We appreciate your support by helping to remind your child that it is imperative that they scan in and out everyday.

 Before School Program: We would like to remind our families the attendance requirements for the morning program.
-Students MUST scan in before 6:40am, Mon, Wed-Fri.
-On Tuesdays, students MUST scan in before 7:15am!
-In addition students must attend the morning program 4 days a week.
+Students MUST scan in before 7:14 AM, Mon, Tue, Thur, Fri.
+On Wednesdays, students MUST scan in before 7:24 AM,

 However, it is necessary to reiterate that absences from ASES due to a doctor’s appointment, a dentist appointment, sports, private lessons, or any other personal commitment cannot be excused and will count against your child’s attendance.
 While I truly appreciate your efforts to notify me of your child’s absence, please understand that I cannot excuse an absence.
 Rest assured that each day we are checking our absence list with Meadowbrook’s attendance report, and are aware of students whose ASES absence coincides with an excused school absence, therefore it is not necessary to contact us concerning your child’s absence